Fariznt/cab-utils/README.md

-for now, im deferring exposing a seat_signal API. it probably wont get used at least for a while, and its complicating my prototyping
+for now, im deferring exposing a seat_signal API. it probably wont get used at least for a while, and its complicating my prototyping for now, im deferring texting functionality (Due to cost on twilio), but want to keep the app extensible for texting as a signal method.
+    if i add texting, i should probably use voips for lower cost.

 things i dont want to forget about when im polishing -definitely want to do a tiny bit of unit testing at least on the API.
 MAYBE cb later for selenium if its particularly valuable